-Continuation of CHM 113.
+spring Continuation of CHM 113.
 Equilibrium theory, chemistry of metals, nonmetals, and metalloids and the introduction to organic chemistry.
 Laboratory includes qualitative analysis.
 3 hours lecture, 2 hours discussion, 4 hours lab.
-Credit is allowed for only CHM 115 or CHM 114, 116, or 118 (available at ASU Main).
+Credit is allowed for only CHM 115 or CHM 114, 116, or 118 (available at Tempe campus).
 Fee.
 Prerequisite: CHM 113 or 2 years of high school chemistry.
-General Studies: SQ.
+General studies: SQ.